 Le Pigeon will begin serving multi-course hotel meals

-James Beard Award-winning chef Gabriel Rucker's celebrated Le Pigeon is pivoting to room service: The French restaurant is teaming up with the modern boutique hotel Jupiter NEXT to offer a pop-up with three-course meals in hotel rooms for $100.
+James Beard Award-winning chef Gabriel Rucker's celebrated Le Pigeon Like Add to a List is pivoting to room service: The French restaurant is teaming up with the modern boutique hotel Jupiter NEXT Like Add to a List to offer a pop-up Like Add to a List with three-course meals in hotel rooms for $100.
 Guests have the option to book a stay for the rest of the night for $89 and can also add on optional wine and cocktail pairings.
 The pop-up has seatings at 6 pm and 8 pm, Thursday-Saturday, from February 12-March 6, as well as Valentine's Day.

 Ramen Ryoma opening a yakitori restaurant

-The well-received Beaverton ramen destination Ramen Ryoma plans to launch a yakitori restaurant in downtown Portland this year, tentatively slated to open between April and May.
+The well-received Beaverton ramen destination Ramen Ryoma Like Add to a List plans to launch a yakitori restaurant in downtown Portland this year, tentatively slated to open between April and May.
 By day, the not-yet-named spot will dish out the ramen offerings the original location is known for; by night, it'll serve chicken and vegetable skewers grilled on a Japanese binchotan charcoal grill.

 POP-UPS AND EVENTS